ehrpg/qstar/docs/character/skills.md

 [Skill][] has a certain value, e.g. `50%`.
 If the roll is equal to or lower than the [Skill][]'s value, the task succeeds.
 Otherwise, it fails.

+### Raises

-**Combat**: After a successful roll, substract the roll's tens digit from the [Skill][]'s value tens digit.
+After a successful roll, substract the roll's tens digit from the [Skill][]'s value tens digit.
 This is the amount of *Raises* you get for the check.
 A *Raise* improves certain values, e.g. the damage you deal after a successful Attack.

 !!! summary "Skill Raises"
     <div class="formula formula-top formula-bottom">